 Smedley was later reviewed and cited by a recent case called Kutsch v.
 Anthony, No. 252 (WDA 2016).
 Granted, the Kutsch matter, too, is unreported and explicitly nonprecedential, but it does provide a glimpse as to how the Superior Court of Pennsylvania may apply Smedley into the future.
 In Kutsch, the obligor was also retired and, therefore, the court had to consider how that retirement would affect his support obligation.
 The court, in Kutsch, noted that the obligor’s retirement was due to his failing knees which made it impossible for him to continue to work as a truck driver.
 As a result, the court found that while his retirement may have been early (he was only 55 years old), it was certainly not voluntary.
 On that basis the court distinguished Smedley from Kutsch as Smedley dealt with a voluntary retirement.
 As a result, the court in Kutsch declined to assess an earning capacity to the obligor as it did in Smedley based on an income other than his retirement income.

 As more and more people are retiring while they still have a legal obligation to pay support to a minor child, it is becoming increasingly important for practitioners to keep a close eye on how this area of the law develops.

-Originally published in The Legal Intelligencer Blog on November 10, 2016 and can be seen here.
+Published in The Legal Intelligencer on March 20, 2017 and an be seen here.